El Peñón de Guatapé: Graffiti

-On the western face of the stone there are painted large white letters "G" and an incomplete "U" (only the single vertical stroke was completed, resembling an "I").
-The towns of Guatapé and El Peñol had long disputed ownership of the rock, and the residents of Guatapé decided to settle the matter by painting the town's name on the rock in huge white letters.
-It did not take long for the residents of El Peñol to notice the work, and a large mob was assembled to stop it, leaving behind the unfinished graffiti.
+On the western face of the stone are painted a large white "G" and an incomplete "U" (only the single vertical stroke was completed, resembling an "I").
+The towns of Guatapé and El Peñol had long disputed ownership of the rock, and the residents of Guatapé decided to settle the matter by painting the town's name on it in large white letters.
+It did not take long for the residents of El Peñol to notice the work, and a mob gathered to stop it, leaving behind the unfinished graffiti.

+The entrance to La Plazoleta features a mural of La Piedra floating and a spaceman with the words, "¡Nos están dejando!".
+Locals once believed that the rock came from aliens.

 Properties

 The rock rises from the bottom of the hydroelectric dam of Peñon de Guatapé.
-This monolith was spotted as a border landmark between country farms and the two cities.
+The monolith was spotted as a border landmark between country farms and the two cities.

-At its highest part, on the rear (southeast side), it has an elevation of 2135 m above sea level, with an average temperature of 18 °C. The "Peñol" is 285 m long and 110 m wide.
-It has some breaks, one of which was used to construct the 740 steps of the stairway to the summit.
+At its highest part, on the rear (southeast side), the rock has an elevation of 2135 m above sea level, with an average temperature of 18 °C. The "Peñol" is 285 m long and 110 m wide.
+It has some breaks, one of which was used to construct the 740 steps to the summit.

 The Stone of Peñol is composed of quartz, feldspar and granite.

+The Amazing Race

+On March 27, 2024, El Peñón de Guatapé was featured in an episode of the reality television series The Amazing Race that took place in and around the town of Guatapé.
+Contestants were seen racing up the stairs in order to find a clue hidden on top of the rock.